 - a.
 Keep in touch!
-The MA advisor for Economics is Prof. Matt Nagler.
-You've probably already talked with him and/or me, and you should keep in regular contact.
-If you have any problems, speak with one of us first.
+The MA advisor for Economics is Prof. Marta Bengoa.
+You've probably already talked with her, and you should keep in regular contact.
+If you have any problems, speak with her soon.
 Don't wait; don't try to hide and hope the problem goes away.
 We will try to help you out or at least give you an idea about what options are available to you.
 (Of course you can also talk with any of the other faculty & staff here.)
 The worst problems for students here come about when someone spends 6 or 8 weeks hiding, hoping that their problem will go away, not realizing that they've dug themselves into a deep hole from all of the waiting! - b.
 On the same topic of keeping in touch activate your CCNY Email Account!
-You can set it to auto-forward to another account (gmail, yahoo, whatever...) if you read that one more often.
 You will get updates from me and from other faculty sent out to the CCNY email address.
 You'll also get registration information.
 If you don't check it often enough, you will miss out. - c.
 The CCNY email links to the "Blackboard" course webpage, which you access through the CUNY Portal (my webpage has a link as does the college web page). - d.
 We also use InYourClass.com so login there to chat with the class. - e.
 Form and work with a study group.
 You will learn more from your fellow students than from any faculty member.
 Numerous studies have shown that students working in teams learn more and do better on exams.